ajramos/cloud-certs/gcp-pcne-cert.md

     - **Private Service Connect:** contains a single endpoint.
 That endpoint that resolves to either a Google-managed regional API endpoint or a managed service published by using Private Service Connect.
     - **Hybrid connectivity:** points to Traffic Director services that run outside of Google Cloud.
 Add the hybrid connectivity NEGs to a hybrid load balancer backend.
 A hybrid connectivity NEG must only include endpoints outside Google Cloud.
 Traffic might be dropped if a hybrid NEG includes endpoints for resources within a Google Cloud VPC network.

 NOTE:  In GKE you can use either managed instance groups or network endpoint groups, but container-native load balancing only uses network endpoint groups.
 In GKE workloads, autoscaling is typically accomplished using a HorizontalPodAutoscaler, though VerticalPodAutoscaler and MultidimPodAutoscaler are possible alternatives.
 GKE cluster autoscaling occurs based on the resource demands and scheduling of pods across all workloads using a given node pool.

+## Protocol Forwarding

+**Protocol Forwarding** is used to forward traffic based on IP protocol and port from a regional external IP address directly to a single **Target Instance** in a specific zone within the same region.

+- **Not a load balancer:** It does not distribute traffic among multiple instances or perform health checks.
+- **Use cases:**
+    - Running your own VPN gateway software on a VM.
+    - Setting up virtual appliance gateways.
+    - When you need a specific regional external IP to point to a particular VM for non-TCP/UDP protocols (e.g., GRE).
+- **Components:**
+    - **Regional External Forwarding Rule:** Defines the external IP, IP protocol (TCP, UDP, ESP, GRE, ICMP, L3_DEFAULT), and optionally ports.
+    - **Target Instance:** Specifies the VM that will receive the traffic.
+The VM must be in the same region as the forwarding rule.
+- **Limitations:**
+    - Only for regional external traffic.
+    - Supports a single backend (the target instance).
+    - The VM must have IP forwarding enabled (`canIpForward=true`) if it is to forward packets.

 ## Hybrid LB